-At the earth’s equator, every second the zenith shifts by almost half a kilometer westwards due to the rotation of the earth.
-Even in Tawang, this was close enough to the truth.
+As the earth rotates, the zenith shifts almost half a kilometer westwards every second, if you are at the equator.
+Even in Tawang, this is close enough to the truth.
 It was also close enough to the truth to assume that dawn broke when the zenith was 90 degrees to the west of the sun and sunset was when the zenith moved 90 degrees to the east of the sun.
 A little correction, and that gave us 10 hours to cover the relatively small distance from Tawang to Bomdi La.
 The earth itself presented us with tall barriers, but we also handicapped ourselves by losing the first four hours of sunlight to the slow process of waking up and having breakfast.
 In terms of actual movement our progress was rapid: three and a half hours from Tawang to Se La, including breaks, another two hours to Dirang, and a final one and a half hours to Bomdi La.
 If we had really tried to race the earth, we could easily have reached Tezpur between dawn and sunset.

 We stopped at a point just below Jaswantgarh for a last look at Tawang.
 Far below us the Tawang Chu flowed in its valley, and in the distance we could see the sloping plateau on which Tawang town rests, the monastery perching on the highest ridge on the plateau.
 A couple of bends in the road on, we were at Jaswantgarh.
 We stopped for the samosas.
 The free tea warmed us.
 Half a week ago there were as many tourists coming south as going north.
 Now we saw nobody on the way north; perhaps they would arrive later in the day.